Toward Effective Liouvillian Integration

 Assume that there are residues which are strictly greater than $-1$.
 Let $\pi: X \to \mathbb P^2$ be a resolution of singularities of $\F$ and let $\G = \pi^* \F$.
 Theorem \ref{T:transEuclidean} guarantees the existence of a section $s$ of $\KG^{\otimes k}$ for some $k \le 12$ which vanishes along all the irreducible components of $(\nabla_{\G})_{\infty}$ with residues strictly greater than $-1$.
 This section descends to a section of $\KF^{\otimes k}$ vanishing along the irreducible components of $(\nabla)_{\infty}$ having the same properties.
 This suffices to prove the Theorem in the case $\nabla$ is logarithmic with finite monodromy.

 If $\F$ admits more than one transverse affine structure then we can always choose $\nabla$ logarithmic and with trivial monodromy, cf. \cite[Proposition 2.1]{MR3294560}.

 It remains to deal with the case where $\F$ admits a unique transverse affine structure defined by a meromorphic flat connection $\nabla$ which is not logarithmic or has infinite monodromy.
 The structure theorem for transversely affine foliations tells us that there exists a ruled surface $S$, a Riccati foliation $\mathcal R$ on $S$, and a rational map $p: \mathbb P^2 \dashrightarrow S$ such that $\F = p^* \mathcal R$.
-Since we are assuming that $\nabla$ is not logarithmic or has infinite monodromy, Proposition \ref{P:kod0} implies that $\mathcal R$ has Kodaira dimension one.
+Since we are assuming that $\F$ is not virtually transversely Euclidean, Proposition~\ref{P:kod0} implies that $\mathcal R$ has Kodaira dimension one.